Brianne Jenner: Playing career

-Cornell
+College

+Jenner played for the Cornell Big Red from 2010 to 2015.
+In her freshman season (2010–11), she made an immediate impact, finishing tied for the team lead in scoring with 50 points.
+She was named Ivy League Rookie of the Year after finishing second in NCAA freshman scoring, and earned First Team All-ECAC Hockey and First Team All-Ivy League honors.
+She was also nominated for the Patty Kazmaier Award, given to the top player in women's college hockey.
 On October 29 and 30, 2010, Jenner played a role in both victories for the Cornell Big Red ice hockey team.
 On October 29, she had three assists at Quinnipiac.
 The following day, she scored a pair of goals and added an assist at Princeton.
+Jenner helped Cornell reach the NCAA Frozen Four in both her freshman and sophomore seasons.

 During three games from February 7 to February 11, 2012, Jenner led her team with eight points.
 Versus nationally ranked Mercyhurst, Jenner had a goal and an assist in a February 7 victory over Mercyhurst.
 In a 5–0 shutout win over the Brown Bears (on February 10), Jenner garnered two assists from two goals.
 On February 11, Jenner scored the game-winning goal versus the Yale Bulldogs that clinched the ECAC Hockey regular-season championship.
-In addition, she scored another goal, earning her 30th assist of the season.
+She also added another goal and recorded her 30th assist of the season in that game.